kawilliams8/Number-Guesser/README.md

 # Number Guesser
 Number Guesser - Turing Mod 1 FEE project (Hindreen and Katie)

-Number Guesser is the second project in Mod 1 of the Front End Engineering program at the Turing School of Software and Design.
+Number Guesser is the second major project in Mod 1 of the Front End Engineering program at the Turing School of Software and Design.
+The authors are students in the 1903 Cohort.

 ## Authors
 Hindreen F. Abdullah ([hndfaw](https://github.com/hndfaw)) and